Textbook for American Surveys

 Overall, though, the Articles didn't bind the country together tightly enough.
-Its drafters, including John Dickinson most influentially, took Thomas Paine's advice of unifying the states, but keeping most of the power at the state level.
-The national government had no president, national court or significant congress, and nothing could be done without nine of the thirteen states agreeing to it.
-The states printed their own money and negotiated their own treaties with foreign countries.
-The U.S., in other words, was heading toward an arrangement similar to the modern European Union, where an umbrella serves some purposes, but doesn’t constitute a true country that citizens identify with.
+Its drafters, including John Dickinson most influentially, took Thomas Paine's advice of unifying the states but keeping most of the power at the state level.
+The national government had no real executive branch, national court or significant congress, and nothing could be done without nine of the thirteen states agreeing to it.
+There was a president of Congress -- John Hancock, Samuel Huntington and John Hanson of Maryland were really the first American presidents, not George Washington, and Washington always referred to Hanson as the first president as he was the first elected and first to serve a full term.
+But these men just presided over Congress and didn't have much power.
+The states also printed their own money and negotiated their own treaties with foreign countries.
+The U.S., in essence, was heading toward an arrangement similar to the modern European Union, where an umbrella serves some purposes but doesn’t constitute a true country that citizens identify with.
 People identified mainly with their states and, even years later, when Jefferson said he loved his country, he meant Virginia not the U.S. The same held true of Confederate General Robert E. Lee two generations later.
 While somewhat torn over allegiances in the Civil War, he ultimately chose to fight for his "country" of Virginia.

 Another overriding weakness was Confederate Congress’s inability to tax.
 Without taxes, there was no military and, without a military, the U.S. had no real control over its own civilians or diplomatic leverage abroad.
+They maintained a one-regiment army between 1784 and 1789, but no navy or marines.
+Power was mainly in the hands of state militias.
 Spain threatened from the South, and England never bothered leaving their forts on the western frontier, per the 1783 Treaty of Paris, because they knew the U.S. couldn’t force them to.
 Pirates didn’t recognize the U.S. flag and plundered merchant ships at will once they figured out the country had no significant navy.
 In short, someone inevitably would have overrun the U.S. if they hadn’t united behind a stronger central government, or it would've been overthrown from within.
 At a meeting in Annapolis, Maryland, five of the biggest states decided to hold a convention the following year, 1787, to revise the Articles of Confederation and plan canals that would connect the eastern seaboard to the growing interior.